WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 VERONICA FARMER

-MY STORY: At many times in my life, I have felt utterly helpless while watching loved ones suffer from mental illness.
+MY STORY: Many times in my life, I have felt utterly helpless while watching loved ones suffer from mental illness.
 As a young girl and daughter, I watched my parent, my hero, suffer silently.
 Darkness prevailed in our house from an older generation’s stigma that labelled depression as a weakness.
 As a mother, I have spent years fighting the undertow of pain and defeat while my child, my sunshine, suffered.
-Having supported both loved ones along their healing journeys, I do know the first step to navigating care starts with a courageous conversation.
+Having supported both loved ones along their healing journeys, I know the first step to navigating care starts with a courageous conversation.

 LISA MACLEOD